Legal Notes Credit Suisse Australia Privacy and Credit Reporting Policy

 If your complaint is in relation to your credit information held by us, we will acknowledge your complaint within 7 days.

 We will investigate all complaints and aim to resolve them within 30 days.
 If we cannot resolve your complaint within this period we will notify you as to the reasons why, specify a date when we expect a resolution and seek your agreement to extend this 30 day period (if you do not agree, we may then not be able to resolve your complaint).

 If your complaint relates to credit information and we consider it necessary in order to deal with your complaint, we may consult with a CRB or another credit provider.
 If, while the complaint remains unresolved, we are disclosing information subject to the complaint to a third party, we may advise the third party about the complaint.

-If we fail to deal with your complaint to your satisfaction you may refer the complaint to the Financial Ombudsman Service (FOS) which is Credit Suisse AG's External Dispute Resolution scheme.
-You can contact FOS at:
+If we fail to deal with your complaint to your satisfaction you may refer the complaint to the Australian Financial Complaints Authority (“AFCA”) which is UBS’s External Dispute Resolution scheme.
+You can contact AFCA at:

 You also have the right to make a complaint to the Office of the Australian Information Commissioner in relation to both personal information and credit information.